Visual Reasoning Agent: Robust Vision Systems in Remote Sensing via Inference-Time Scaling: Preliminary Experiments and Results

 \subsection{Experiment Setup}

-To validate our hypothesis, we conducted preliminary experiments on visual reasoning tasks within the remote sensing (RS) domain, a high-stakes application area where is critical for applications like disaster response. \textbf{Dataset.} We evaluated VRA on the VRSBench VQA dataset \cite{li2024vrsbench}, which offers comprehensive satellite imagery understanding tasks (object-level perception and complex visual reasoning).
-We sampled 50 questions per question type (ten total types).
+To validate the effectiveness of VRA, we conducted preliminary experiments on visual reasoning tasks in the remote sensing domain, a high-stakes application area where robustness is critical for applications like disaster response and surveillance. \textbf{Dataset.} We evaluated VRA on the VRSBench VQA dataset \cite{li2024vrsbench}, which offers comprehensive satellite imagery understanding tasks that evaluate the capabilities of both fine-grained perception and complex visual reasoning.
+The question types in VRSBench are meticulously categorized to cover both low-level visual attributes—such as object category, count, color, and shape—and high-level visual reasoning, including spatial relationships and scene-level understanding.
+This hierarchical structure allows for a robust assessment of a model's ability to transition from basic feature identification to complex relational logic in a geo-spatial context.
+We sampled 50 questions for each of the ten question types, resulting in 500 questions in total.
 Performance is measured by accuracy per question type and overall accuracy is computed as the average across all evaluated question types. \textbf{Models.} To demonstrate VRA's adaptability and robustness, we integrated it with multiple established LVLMs as plug-in components.
 These baseline LVLMs include: GeoChat (7B) \cite{kuckreja2024geochat}, LLaVA-v1.5 (7B) \cite{liu2024improved}, and Gemma 3 (12B) \cite{team2025gemma}.
-Note that GeoChat is a specialized RS-LVLM, fine-tuned on LLaVA-v1.5 using RS datasets.
-The core agent backbone is QwQ (32B) \cite{qwq32b}, a reasoning model solely operating on textual inputs.
-Also, Phi-4 \cite{abdin2025phi} is used in VRSBench VQA dataset for evaluating free-form answers. \textbf{VRA Variants.} VRA is designed to be modular, allowing for the integration of single or multiple plug-in LVLMs as visual information providers.
-We define the following VRA variants for comparison: \textit{VRA (LVLM-Name)}, which denotes VRA with only the specified LVLM (e.g., GeoChat, LLaVA-1.5, Gemma 3) as the visual information source.
-In Figure \ref{fig:qtype_acc} and \ref{fig:runtime}, \textit{VRA (+1 LVLM avg)} represents the average of VRA (GeoChat), VRA (LLaVA-1.5), and VRA (Gemma 3).
-Also, \textit{LVLM alone (avg)} in the figures refers to the average performance of the three baseline LVLMs (GeoChat, LLaVA-1.5, and Gemma 3) without VRA. \textit{VRA (+2 LVLMs)} utilizes GeoChat and LLaVA-1.5 within URA.
-Lastly, \textit{VRA (+3 LVLMs)} integrates all three baseline LVLMs (GeoChat, LLaVA-1.5, and Gemma 3) concurrently.
+Note that GeoChat is a specialized RS-LVLM, fine-tuned LLaVA-v1.5 on remote sensing datasets.
+The LRM is QwQ (32B) \cite{qwq32b}, a text-based reasoning model that enables agentic operations.
+Also, Phi-4 \cite{abdin2025phi} is used in VRSBench VQA dataset for evaluating free-form answers.
+The prompt template used for evaluation is provided in Appendix~\textit{Prompt Templates}. \textbf{VRA Variants.} VRA is designed to be modular, allowing for the integration of single or multiple off-the-shelf LVLMs as visual information providers.
+We define the following VRA variants for comparison: \textit{VRA (LVLM\_NAME)}, which denotes VRA with only the specified LVLM as the visual information source, e.g., GeoChat, LLaVA-1.5, Gemma 3. \textit{VRA (+1 LVLM avg)} represents the average of VRA (GeoChat), VRA (LLaVA-1.5), and VRA (Gemma 3), which is used in Figure \ref{fig:qtype_acc} and \ref{fig:runtime}. \textit{VRA (+2 LVLMs)} utilizes GeoChat and LLaVA-1.5 in VRA. \textit{VRA (+3 LVLMs)} integrates all three baseline LVLMs (GeoChat, LLaVA-1.5, and Gemma 3) concurrently.
+Finally, \textit{LVLM alone (avg)} in the figures refers to the average performance of the three baseline LVLMs (GeoChat, LLaVA-1.5, and Gemma 3) without VRA.